swordcube/friday-again-garfie-baby/README.md

 haxelib run lime test <platform> -DTEST_BUILD
 ```

-if you wanna compile a build WITH the assets in it, instead of
+if you wanna compile a build WITH the assets in it, instead
-pointing to the source assets folder (for quicker testing):
+pointing to the export assets folder (meant for release builds of mods and such):
 ```sh
 haxelib run lime test <platform>
 ```